Traditional Serialization Solutions for Marking Applications

 Automatic numbering heads use springs to automatically turn the character wheels to the next number when triggered.
 These were commonly used for numbering name plates, machined parts, brass tags, and checks.

 Large Numbering Heads

 Large parts often required large numbering heads for a deep, clean mark.
-SCHMIDT’s large numbering heads were used to serially number automobile bodies, steel drumheads, and other heavy sheet metal parts up to 1/8” thick.
+GT SCHMIDT’s large numbering heads were used to serially number automobile bodies, steel drumheads, and other heavy sheet metal parts up to 1/8” thick.

 These automatic numbering heads were used for numbering car seals, tire labels, chicken bands, nameplates, and other products of light metal where raised characters were desired.
 These were made-to-order and were often highly customized.